mypiaware/virtual-radar-server-installation/README.md

 #### Further notes on using the `vrs` command:

 `vrs -gui` will start VRS with a GUI as long as the command is executed in a GUI desktop environment.
+If `vrs -gui` is attempted in a command-line environment, VRS will fail to load.

 `vrs -nogui` will start VRS without the GUI.
 VRS will start and operate fine in a command-line interface environment.
 However, two things should be noted:
   * To view a GUI webpage interface for the VRS server settings, the [Web Admin](http://www.virtualradarserver.co.uk/Download.aspx#panel-web-admin) plugin should be utilized.
 The Web Admin username and password may be created with the `vrs -webadmin` command.